KJAMIU4/CodeAlpha_Iris-Flower-Classification/README.md

 Iris-virginica

-The dataset is loaded from:

-C:\Desktop\PROJECT\Iris.csv

-If you clone or reuse this project, ensure that the dataset path is correctly updated.
+Make sure your file path to Iris.csv is correctly set in the notebook.

-Project Workflow
+🚀 Workflow Summary
-1. Import Dependencies
+1. Import Libraries

-The notebook uses the following libraries:
+This project uses:

 pandas

 numpy

+scikit-learn
-scikit-learn (DecisionTreeClassifier, train_test_split, accuracy_score, classification_report)
+(DecisionTreeClassifier, train_test_split, accuracy_score, classification_report)

-2. Load and Explore Dataset
+2. Load Dataset

-The dataset is imported into a DataFrame to inspect structure, columns, and general data quality.
+The CSV file is imported into a DataFrame for inspection and processing.

-3. Prepare Features and Target
+3. Feature Engineering

-Features (X): All columns except Species
+X → All columns except Species

-Target (y): Species column
+y → Species

 4. Split Data

-Data is divided into:

-80% Training set
+Training: 80%

-20% Test set
+Testing: 20%

-Using:

-train_test_split(X, y, test_size=0.2, random_state=42)
+Using scikit-learn’s train_test_split.

-5. Train the Model
+5. Train Model

-A DecisionTreeClassifier is initialized and trained using the training data.
+A Decision Tree Classifier is fitted on the training data.

-6. Make Predictions
+6. Model Prediction

-The model predicts species labels for the test set.
+Predictions are made on the test set.

-7. Evaluate the Model
+7. Model Evaluation

-Performance metrics include:
+Performance is measured using:

 Accuracy Score

-Precision, Recall, F1-score (via classification report)
+Classification Report (Precision, Recall, F1-score)

-Results
+🧪 Results

 The notebook prints:

-Overall accuracy
+Overall model accuracy

-Detailed classification report showing metrics for each iris species

-This helps assess how well the decision tree model generalizes to unseen data.

-Requirements
-Python Libraries
+A detailed breakdown of classifier performance across all three species

+Decision trees generally perform well on this dataset, making it an excellent introduction to classification problems.

+🛠️ Installation

-Install the required dependencies:
+Install required libraries:

 pip install pandas numpy scikit-learn

-File Requirement

-Ensure the file Iris.csv is placed in the correct directory or update the path in the notebook.
+▶️ How to Run

+Clone this repository.

+Open the notebook in Jupyter Notebook, JupyterLab, or VS Code.

+Ensure dataset path is valid.

+Run all cells sequentially.

+📌 Future Enhancements

+Potential improvements include:

+Adding data visualizations (pair plots, correlation heatmap)

+Trying more ML models:
+SVM, KNN, Random Forest, Logistic Regression

+Hyperparameter tuning with GridSearchCV

+Deploying as a Streamlit or Flask app

+Saving the trained model for production use

+📄 License

+This project is open-source and free to modify or extend.